One thing that many entrepreneurs seem to have in common is that they tend to get caught up in all of the little details.

 About a year ago, I decided I wanted to teach people what I know about crowdfunding, branding, getting publicity, and making more money.

 I wanted to create some sort of program, so I just threw together a name and structure and sent it over to my business partner.
-He created a landing page within 24 hours and I put up a price for the program.
+He then taught me a bit about seo marketing and we created a website together.
+I had no idea whether it was going to be successful but I knew how important SEO was in the technological world!

 I decided I would do a six-week program limited to 15 people, and it would be $997 per participant.
 I then chose the starting date, which happened to be only two weeks away.